AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 As we've seen, the props will be part of the Payload sent over the network.
 That means anything passed needs to be representable as a string, so it can be converted back into an object in memory on the client.

-### Server Components imported into Client Components
+### Server Components Imported Into Client Components
 **This *isn't* allowed**.
 You can't import a component that is intended to run on the server into your component that will run in the browser.

 Why?
 Because bundlers *shouldn't send RSC functions to the client, only the Payload*.
 Therefore there *is no code to import*.
 The bundler won't include the code for the client to download, so the RSC code isn't there to use.